senseiphoneX/iota-starter-carsharing/README.md

 ## Overview
 The IBM IoT for Automotive - Mobility Starter Application uses the **Context Mapping** and **Driver Behavior** services that are available on **IBM Bluemix** to help you to quickly build a smart car-sharing automotive solution.
-The IoT for Automotive Starter Experience Carsharing application consists of a mobile app and a server app.
+The IBM IoT for Automotive - Mobility Starter Application consists of a mobile app and a server app.

 The IBM IoT for Automotive - Mobility Starter Application mobile app interacts with the server app.
 The server app provides the back-end car-sharing service.
+By default, the mobile app connects to a test server that is provided by IBM.
+You can also choose to deploy your own server and connect your mobile app to your instance instead of the IBM test server.
 For more information about deploying the car-sharing server app of the Mobility Starter Application, see
 [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).

 Using the car-sharing mobile app, you can search for available cars that are nearby, reserve a car, unlock the car, and then start driving the car.
 While you drive the car, the service tracks your location and also records your driving behavior.
 When you reach your driving destination, you can view information about each trip that you took in the car and you can also view your driving behavior score.